govau/content-guide/_writing-style/readability.md

 By 9 years old most children stop reading whole words and start reading by recognising shapes.
 This allows people to read much faster.

-Most readers don’t read one word at a time.
-They bounce around, especially online.
+Most readers don’t read single words in order.
+They bounce backwards and forwards, especially online.
 They expect words and fill them in.

 An adult brain can drop up to 30% of the text and still understand the content.

+When a user reaches a word or phrase that is unfamiliar or difficult it slows down their understanding.
+If they experience too much of this they lose confidence in the content and may give up.

-A person's vocabulary will grow as they age but the shape-recognition reading skill stays with them.
+A person's vocabulary will grow as they age but the shape recognition skill stays with them.

-Writing for the Year 5 reading level, [structuring your writing](/content-structure/) and [writing in plain English](#plain-english) will make it easier for the user to understand your content.
+Writing for the Year 5 reading level, [structuring your writing](/content-structure/) and [writing in plain English](#plain-english) will make it easier for all users to read your content.